PixlePixle/minesweeper/README.md

 # minesweeper
- A minesweeper game created in my first semester of college
+ A minesweeper game created with Java and JavaFX